-The Career Counselors provide counseling and development services to students, alumni, faculty and staff, in accordance with the University's mission imperative of a caring environment.
-The goal of the Career Counseling is to encourage each student to take personal responsibility to utilize the services to develop his or her career planning skills from freshman through senior year and beyond.
+The Career Counselors provide counseling and development services to students, alumni, faculty and staff.
+The goal of the Career Center is to encourage each student to take personal responsibility to develop his or her career planning skills from freshman through senior year and beyond.
 Career counseling is available on an appointment basis, if possible.
 In order to serve all students, evening appointments are available by request.